Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Related Works

-A growing body of work investigates how reinforcement learning (RL) can amplify the mathematical-reasoning skills of the open-source Qwen2.5 family.
-Early studies used explicit verifiable rewards that score an answer as 1 / 0 by exact numerical agreement.
-Test-time RL (TTRL) \citep{TTRL} applies this signal on-the-fly during inference and yields sizeable gains on MATH-500 and AIME2024.
-Subsequent efforts pursue extreme data efficiency: a single labeled example can suffice to boost performance (\citealp{1-shot-RL}; see also the confidence-guided \textsc{RLSC} scheme of \citealp{Few-Shot-RL}) or even to learn from an unlabeled instance via entropy minimization \citep{one-shot-EM}.
-A parallel line replaces external supervision with \emph{intrinsic} signals derived from the model itself.
-Entropy-based objectives—RENT \citep{RENT} and EM-RL \citep{EM-RL}—reward low-entropy output distributions, while other methods such as \textsc{Intuitor} \citep{INTUITOR} and online self-training \citep{Self-Train} rely on self-consistency or “self-certainty” as feedback.
-These approaches report large jumps on Qwen2.5-Math-7B, occasionally matching or surpassing stronger baselines (e.g.\ GRPO \citep{DeepSeekMath}, RLOO \citep{DBLP:RLOO}).
-Other variants explore noisy or partial rewards \citep{lv-PRP} and a label-free RLVR paradigm dubbed \textsc{Absolute Zero} \citep{Absolute-Zero}.
-The generality of these gains, however, has been questioned. \citet{NoFreeLunch} observe an “underconfidence-to-overconfidence” trajectory in RLIF(Reinforcement Learning from Internal Feedback): accuracy rises early but later collapses as policy entropy shrinks. \citet{Spurious-Rewards} further shows that random or incorrect rewards can still improve Qwen2.5 yet fail to transfer to Llama or OLMo \citep{DBLP:olmo}, suggesting model-specific idiosyncrasies.
-Together, these findings indicate that while RL can unlock strong mathematical competence in Qwen2.5, its effectiveness hinges on careful reward design, entropy control, and underlying model capacity.
+A growing body of work investigates how reinforcement learning (RL) can amplify the mathematical-reasoning capacity of the open-source Qwen2.5 family.
+Early studies use verifiable rewards that score an answer as 1 / 0 by exact numerical agreement.
+Test-time RL~\citep{TTRL} applies this signal on-the-fly during inference and yields sizeable gains on MATH-500 and AIME2024.
+Subsequent efforts pursue extreme data efficiency: few labeled~\citep{1-shot-RL, Few-Shot-RL} or even unlabeled examples~\citep{one-shot-EM, Absolute-Zero} can suffice to boost performance.
+A parallel research replaces external supervision with \emph{intrinsic} signals derived from the model itself: \citet{RENT, EM-RL} reward low-entropy output distributions, while \citet{INTUITOR, Self-Train} rely on self-consistency or self-certainty as feedback.
+These approaches report large jumps on Qwen2.5-Math-7B, occasionally matching or surpassing stronger supervised baseline.
+Other variants explore noisy~\citep{lv-PRP} or even random rewards~\citep{Spurious-Rewards} for Qwen2.5.
+However, these methods fails to transfer to Llama or OLMo~\citep{DBLP:olmo}, suggesting model-specific idiosyncrasies.